x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/remove-db-copies.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 99fecdde-b158-4dfc-9ca7-ff7c0ada7819
-description: "Summary: How to remove a copy of a mailbox database in Exchange Server 2016 or 2019."
+description: "Summary: How to remove a copy of a mailbox database in Exchange Server 2016 or Exchange Server 2019."
 ---

 # Remove a mailbox database copy